wahabs/Metro/README.md

 ## Controller

 ### [Router][router]
+Two classes are defined in `router.rb`.
+A `Route` object matches a URL (e.g. `/users/:id`), to its corresponding controller (e.g. `UsersController`) and what method to run within that controller (e.g. `update`).
+Given an HTTPRequest, a `Router` determines which `Route` matches the requested URL.
+Once found, the `Route`'s controller is instantiated, and the appropriate method is run.

 ### [Session][session]
 A Session instance takes in an HTTP Request, finds the cookie for the application, and deserializes it into a hash accessible by ControllerBase. `Session#store_session` serializes the hash into JSON, saves it to a new cookie, and adds it to the HTTP Response's cookies.